17 Best Places to Visit in California

 The serene scenery and warm weather give the place a relaxing holiday ambience, while golf courses, gourmet restaurants, and interesting museums give visitors plenty to do.
 Just outside of Palm Springs are fabulous hiking trails at Mount San Jacinto and Indian Canyons.

 Palm Springs hosts many cultural events throughout the year including film festivals and live music concerts.
-One of the most popular events is Modernism Week that celebrates mid-century modern architecture and design, which is well represented in buildings throughout Palm Springs.
+One of the most popular events is Modernism Week, which celebrates mid-century modern architecture and design, which is well represented in buildings throughout Palm Springs.

 The famous Coachella music festival takes place just 23 miles from Palm Springs in April (purchase tickets well ahead of time before they sell out).